 Killing characters in a story needs to be a random thing.
 As godlike as it seems, it isn’t.
 Unless it seems so, and then it is.
-Yes, killing something, is an senseless act, leaving me to wonder why I bothered to create them in the first place.
+Yes, killing someone is an senseless act, leading one to wonder why create them at all.
 A character is not flesh and blood.
-It’s just words, if even that.
+It’s just words, if that.

 To get to the point: Tragedy occurs at the midpoint of Anori, a spaceship crash, and a personal connection is needed to Dee.
 Initially, I made this Saarva, the sole Greenlandic character Dee had come to know.
 And then I realized the stupidity of that, to kill off my only decent Greenlandic character!
 It was lazy and a cliché.

 More powerful and relevant was the death of Val, Dee’s closest friend.
 They were connected as individuals and character types.
 Losing Val is highly affecting.
-But what?
-How is that random?
+But how is that random?
 The death I need is of someone Dee knows.
-That’s it.
+No more.
 And I thought of Nico, the founder of the enterprise.
-Why not that?
+Why not him?
 Impactful for sure.
 And random.
 Calculatedly so.